Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 This section allows the user to select the genomic interval of interest.
 The two main options are entering the genomic coordinates or a gene model identifier.

 * Genome Version: Select the reference genome version.
 The only option currently available is B73 version 5.
 * Dataset: Select the variation dataset to query.
-The 'MaizeGDB High Quality' dataset was built on 1,498 diverse maize accessions and was filtered on mapping quality (>= 30), mapping coverage (>= 50%), and linkage disequilibrium with max R2 > 0.5.
+The 'MaizeGDB High Quality' dataset was built on 1,498 diverse maize accessions and was filtered on mapping quality (>= 30), completeness (>= 50%), and linkage disequilibrium with max R2 > 0.5.
 There were approximately 75 million annotated loci in this dataset.
-The 'MaizeGDB High Coverage' dataset was built on 1,498 diverse maize accessions and was filtered only on mapping quality (>= 30) and mapping coverage (>= 50%).
+The 'MaizeGDB High Coverage' dataset was built on 1,498 diverse maize accessions and was filtered only on mapping quality (>= 30) and completeness (>= 50%).
 There are approximately 230 million annotated loci in this dataset.
 * Chromosome: Select the chromosome.
 * Genome Start Position (bp): Select the start position on the chromosome.
 * Genome End Position (bp): Select the end position on the chromosome.